 Natalie Moore, Bristol UNESCO City of Film Project Manager said: “Bristol’s diverse communities have long contributed to the vibrant film heritage and culture the city has become renowned for.
 This new collaboration is particularly exciting because it is the first between Bristol and a fellow UNESCO Creative City in Africa.
 It builds on the creative links that Afrika Eye has been developing and celebrating for many years and we hope it will lead to ongoing collaboration between Bristol and Dakar.”

-Bristol filmmaker Pierre Niyongira and rapper/songwriter Joel Douglas (aka Splitz P) travelled to Senegal on 27th September 2018, exploring the heady cultural landscape of Dakar.
+Bristol filmmaker Pierre Niyongira and rapper/songwriter Joel Douglas (aka Splitz P) travelled to Senegal on in September 2018, exploring the heady cultural landscape of Dakar.
 Before departing, Pierre said: “I am most excited to experience the Senegalese creative art scene, specifically meeting all the different artists that Dakar has to offer.
 Senegal is known for its fashion, music and contemporary art that has contributed to some of today’s artistic thinking.
 I’m also looking forward to being a part of the culture, meeting the people and visiting all the famous landmarks.”
 Watch Pierre and Splitz P’s film below:

 Festival Directors Khalilou Ndiaye in Dakar and Annie Menter & Andy Morgan in Bristol oversaw the project, liaising in Bristol with Come the Revolution, a collective of curators, programmers and creatives committed to exploring and challenging black life experienced cultural expression through cinema.